winitzki/scall/tutorial/programming_dhall.md

 That function will be used to extract the values stored in a stream, taking at most a given number of values.
 Since streams may be infinite, it is impossible to convert a `Stream` to a `List` without limiting the length of the resulting list.
 The length limit  must be specified as an additional argument.
-So, the type signature of `Stream/take` must be something like `Stream a → Natural → List a`.
+Let us choose the type signature of `Stream/take` as `Stream a → Natural → List a`.

 ```dhall
 let Stream/take : ∀(a : Type) → Natural → Stream a → List a